gagan-1307/Pong-Game/README.md

 # Pong Game

-A simple implementation of the classic Pong game using Python and the Pygame library.
+A simple implementation of the classic Pong game using Python and Turtle library.

 ## Table of Contents
 - [About the Project](#about-the-project)